Aarno-Labs/aarno-atlas/README.md

 docker build -t atlas-servers --progress=plain -f aarno-atlas/docker/Dockerfile .
 ```

-This creates the images `atlas-servers`.
+This creates the image `atlas-servers`.

 ## Simple Server

 The simple server is the easiest to run.
 Use the following command to copy the simple server out of an atlas-server container.
-Note docker requires that this files be copied out owned by root.
+Docker requires that this files be copied out owned by root.
 They will run fine.

 ```
 /usr/bin/docker run --rm -v .:/host atlas-servers cp -r /root/out/ /host.
 ```

-The command will run the simple server accepting unecrypted traffic.
+This command will run the simple server accepting unecrypted traffic.
 The server must be run from the `out/servers` directory:

 ```
 cd out/servers && ./simple-server -p 7000
 ```

 ## Client
-The directory `out/client` hold the client.
+The directory `out/client` holds the client.

 The server's address is in this file `.../out/client/atlas-client/address-files/atlas-addresses.unencrypted.txt`.